Build-From-Home/ReviewBook/README.md

 ## To start Development Environment

-  * Install all dependencies by typing <npm i> in the terminal
+  * Install all dependencies by typing npm i in the terminal
-  * To start the app locally create a .env file and set PORT=8080,JWTSECRET="<THE KEY YOU LIKE"
+  * To start the app locally create a .env file and set PORT=8080,JWTSECRET="THE KEY YOU LIKE"
-  * Now , start the app by typing <npm start> in the terminal
+  * Now , start the app by typing npm start in the terminal

 ## Things our app can do

-1.Authentication using jwttoken with validation 2.Authenticated users can add books, rate, comment 3.Guest User can check the details of book, check the average rating and comments for the book
+  1. Authentication using jwttoken with validation
+  2. Authenticated users can add books, rate, comment
+  3. Guest User can check the details of book, check the average rating and comments for the book

 ## BFH